xapian/xapian/xapian-core/docs/glossary.rst

  methods (the only exception is when a pure Boolean query is chosen)

 **Quartz**
  Quartz was the database format used by Xapian prior to version 1.0.
-It is now deprecated, and support will be dropped in some future Xapian release.
- New installations should use Flint, and existing installations should consider migrating to Flint.
+Support was dropped completely as of Xapian 1.1.0.

 **Query**
  A query is the information need expressed in a form that an IR system can